Skip to content

 Cons:

-• Rough texture can be uncomfortable for some practitioners.
+• Rough texture can be uncomfortable and scratchy for some practitioners.

 • May become slippery after frequent usage.